 \myparagraph{Multi-view fusion} Since AssemblyHands offers multi-view egocentric videos, participants can optionally use the constraint of multi-view geometry and fusion techniques during training or inference.

 While \AHbase uses a simple average of predicted keypoints from all four camera views in the test time, \AHtwo proposes multi-view feature fusion during training using Feature Transform Layers (FTL)~\cite{remelli:cvpr20}.
 This FTL training requires fusing two out of four views; thus, the method chooses the most suitable views for every frame.
-If multiple candidates exist, it computes the Intersection over Union (IoU) between hand boxes generated from per-view prediction and 2D keypoints projected from the previous 3D predictions.
-Then, the two views with the highest IoUs are selected for their superior prediction reliability compared to the rest.
+In cases with multiple candidates, the Intersection over Union (IoU) is computed between hand boxes from per-view predictions and 2D keypoints from previous 3D predictions.
+The two views with the highest IoUs are selected for their superior prediction reliability.

 The methods \AHone, \AHthree, and \AHfour apply adaptive fusion in predicted keypoints during testing.
-The method \AHone computes the MPJPE with each other view and selects two results of views that have the lowest MPJPE, excluding noisy predictions in the average.
+The method \AHone computes the MPJPE with each other view and selects two results of views with the lowest MPJPE, excluding noisy predictions in the average.
 If the MPJPE is lower than a threshold, the mean of the two results is calculated as the final result.
-Otherwise, the result that has a lower PA-MPJPE with the predictions in the previous frame is chosen.
+Otherwise, the result with a lower PA-MPJPE with the predictions in the previous frame is chosen.
 The methods \AHthree and \AHfour use a weighted average for each view prediction, assigning weights based on each view's validation performance.

-\myparagraph{Postprocessing} Several postprocessing techniques, including test-time augmentation, smoothing, and model ensemble, have been used to enhance inference outcomes.
+\myparagraph{Postprocessing} Several postprocessing techniques, including test-time augmentation, smoothing, and model ensembling are used to enhance inference outcomes.
 In particular, the method \AHone applies an offline smooth (Savitzky-Golay) filter on each video sequence.